-Aircraft software can be taken to encompass both the executable code (i.e. programs) as well as the data that these programs use.
-The term also covers the operating systems (i.e. system software) embedded in aircraft computer systems.
+both the executable code (i.e. programs) as well as the data that these programs use.
+The term also covers the operating systems (i.e. system systems.
 All of these software parts require periodic upgrading as well as modification to rectify problems and faults that may arise.

-DO-178B is the de facto standard for the development and management of safety-critical software used in aviation.
-DO-178B certification deals with five levels of criticality (A to E).
-Level A is the most critical (corresponding to the possibility of catastrophic failure) and Level E is the least critical (corresponding to a negligible impact on the aircraft and crew).
+DO-178B is the de facto standard for the development and management of safety-critical deals with five levels of criticality (A to E).
+Level possibility of catastrophic failure) and Level E is the least critical (corresponding to a negligible safety assessment process (SAP) is a parallel activity to that of the system development process.
+It is important to be aware that changes to the system design and configuration will always necessitate a re-appraisal of safety factors.

 The relationship between the development of aircraft hardware and software is shown in Figure 13.2.
 Note that the two life cycles (hardware and software) are closely interrelated simply because a change in hardware configuration inevitably requires a corresponding change to the software configuration.
-The safety assessment process (SAP) is a parallel activity to that of the system development process.
-It is important to be aware that changes to the system design and configuration will always necessitate a re-appraisal of safety factors.
+The